akanthed/HealthtestAI_Demo/README.md

 #### C. Genkit / AI Flow Calls in Production
 If the Genkit flows currently run only via `npm run genkit:dev` locally, you have two options:
-1. Keep AI generation behind Cloud Functions / Cloud Run (recommended).
-Deploy those separately and point the frontend to their HTTPS endpoint via a new env var (e.g. `GENERATE_TESTCASES_URL=https://<your-cloud-run-url>/generateTestCases`).
+1. Keep AI generation behind a cloud endpoint.
+Deploy those separately and point the frontend to their HTTPS endpoint via a new env var (e.g. `GENERATE_TESTCASES_URL=https://<your-cloud-endpoint>/generateTestCases`).
 2. (Advanced) Bundle flows directly inside the Next.js server runtime using `@genkit-ai/next`.
 Ensure any Vertex AI access happens server-side only.

 Add whichever endpoint you choose as: `GENERATE_TESTCASES_URL=https://...` (if the frontend expects it).
 If the code currently hardcodes localhost, refactor to read from `process.env.GENERATE_TESTCASES_URL`.

 #### D. Build & Output
 Vercel uses `npm install` then `npm run build` automatically.
 The generated `.next` directory is served via the Vercel platform.
-No custom `routes` needed for `favicon.ico` (Next handles this).
-The provided `vercel.json` supplies function runtime config.
+The provided `vercel.json` supplies runtime config.

 #### E. Firebase Auth Domain
 Ensure the Vercel Production domain (e.g. `your-app.vercel.app` and any custom domain) is added to Firebase Console > Authentication > Settings > Authorized domains.

 #### F. Firestore / BigQuery / Vertex AI Access From Vercel
-Because Vercel serverless functions do not have default GCP credentials, you must:
+Because Vercel serverless does not have default GCP credentials, you must:
 - Use a service account JSON (least privilege) placed in `FIREBASE_SERVICE_ACCOUNT_JSON` env var.
 - In server code, parse it and initialize admin SDK / Google clients explicitly.
 - Limit scopes (roles) to only what is required (Firestore, BigQuery read/write, Vertex AI invocation).